Steptoe and Son

 Steptoe and Son is a British sitcom written by Ray Galton and Alan Simpson about a father-and-son rag-and-bone business in 26a Oil Drum Lane, a fictional street in Shepherd's Bush, London.
-Four series were broadcast by the BBC in black and white from 1962 to 1965, followed by a second run from 1970 to 1974 in colour.
+Four series were broadcast by the BBC in black and white from 1962 to 1965, followed by a second run, once again of four series, from 1970 to 1974 in colour.
 The lead roles were played by Wilfrid Brambell and Harry H. Corbett.
 The theme tune, "Old Ned", was composed by Ron Grainer.
 The series was voted 15th in a 2004 poll by the BBC to find Britain's Best Sitcom.
 It was remade in the United States as Sanford and Son, in Sweden as Albert & Herbert, in the Netherlands as Stiefbeen en zoon, in Portugal as Camilo & Filho, and in South Africa as Snetherswaite and Son.
 Two film adaptations of the series were released in cinemas, Steptoe and Son (1972) and Steptoe and Son Ride Again (1973).

 The series focused on the inter-generational conflict of father and son.
-Albert Steptoe, a "dirty old man", is an elderly rag-and-bone man, set in his grimy and grasping ways.
+Albert Steptoe is an elderly rag-and-bone man, set in his grimy and grasping ways.
 By contrast, his son Harold is filled with social aspirations and pretensions.
 The show contained elements of drama and tragedy, such as how Harold was continually prevented from achieving his ambitions.

 In 2000, the show was ranked number 44 on the 100 Greatest British Television Programmes compiled by the British Film Institute.
 In a 2001 Channel 4 poll Albert was ranked 39th on their list of the 100 Greatest TV Characters.